golden75/prokaryote_RNASeq/README.md

 If any dependencies fail, install them using the command: <code>install.packages(PackageName, repos='http://cran.rstudio.com/')</code>

 Before running this script make sure to set the working directory and path to your Listeria_deseqFile (after copying it from the server to your local machine).
-The script was adapted slightly from Dave Wheeler's comprehensive tutorial on analysis with DESeq2 located <a href="http://dwheelerau.com/2014/02/17/how-to-use-deseq2-to-analyse-rnaseq-data/">here</a>.
+The script was adapted slightly from Dave Wheeler's comprehensive tutorial on analysis with DESeq2.
 The only changes were a few bug fixes, adding an outputPrefix variable to allow easy modification of the output file names in the code for future use, and adding filtering by adjusted p value.

 The most important information comes out as -replaceoutliers-results.csv.
 This file only contains the genes that have adjusted p values less than 0.05.
 These genes are the differentially expressed genes we are interested in.
 Depending on the experiment, this file can be adjusted to include p values less than 0.10 or a different value.
 <pre><span style="color: #339966;"># Load DESeq2 library